fxrhan/LinkGuardian/README.md

-# LinkGuardian 🔍
+# LinkGuardian

-A powerful asynchronous website crawler and link checker that helps you identify broken links, analyze website structure, and improve SEO.
-Built with Python and designed for efficiency and reliability.
+A powerful asynchronous website crawler and link checker that helps you identify broken links, orphaned pages, and analyze your website's link structure.

 Created by [Farhan Ansari](https://github.com/fxrhan)